 Never add less tea than the instructions say as it might make your tea taste watery and underdeveloped.

 Not everyone has a thermometer to use for water, or a teapot with temperature settings.
 We give directions for the temperature in degrees, and also how to reach that temperature without measuring.
 It's very important for all teas except for black and some herbal teas, to pour the water into your mug or teapot first, and then add the tea.
-You can shake to wet the tea with the water after you put them in.
+You can swirl to wet the tea with the water after you put them in.

 If you do have a way of preparing tea to an exact temperature, you can put the tea in your mug or teapot first, and then add the water.